decarv/gsoc24/README.md

 In order to accomplish this, I could benefit of dividing the implementation into two phases: (a) Experimentation (Phase 1); (b) Continuous Implementation and Profiling (Phase 2).

-For the **Phase 1**, I propose the implementation of ev.h and ev.c containing a simple abstraction for an ev (with `epoll`) that closely follows (in a first moment) the interface used by pgagroal with libev.
+For the *Phase 1*, I propose the implementation of io.h containing a simple abstraction for an ev (with io\_uring, for Linux, and with kqueue, for FreeBSD).

-This would allow the main code to be changed only slightly, where it makes sense, avoiding unnecessaryly redesigning the main code and understanding where I would have to modify it in order to connect it to an ev interface.

-The result of this first phase would be a small footprint ev that suffices for pgagroal specific uses, resulting in minimal changes in function signatures and behavior of the main code.
+The result of this first phase would be a maintainable and small footprint ev that suffices for pgagroal specific uses, potentially (but not necessarily) resulting in minimal changes in functions and behavior of the main code -- as io.h would work as an interface for watching file descriptors, timers and signals.

-For the **Phase 2**, I first propose the definition of tests and profiling (for speed and memory) for pgagroal's new ev, done in different settings, enabling comparison between previous and future versions.
+For the *Phase 2*, I propose the definition of tests and profiling (for speed and memory) for pgagroal's new ev, done in different settings, enabling comparison between previous and future versions.

-The idea here is to acurately measure resource utilization for pgagroal in areas we believe are important for a connection pool, so that we can make sure that pgagroal is going on the direction we believe is correct.
+The idea here is to acurately measure resource utilization for pgagroal in areas we believe are important, so that we can make sure that the new implementation of pgagroal is actually going on the right direction.

 The specific benchmark criteria (performance metrics) should be discussed with the community prior to the development of the strategy, but this should include attempts to measure latency, throughput, CPU usage, and memory footprint.

 Measuring resource utilization will enable the identification of bottlenecks and places where pgagroal can benefit from optimizations while enabling to measure potential optimizations implementations.

-Second, I propose diving deeper into improvements that could be made to the simple ev implementation of the previous phase, here I intend to investigate the potential necessary changes of structure of the main code, considering (a) the usage of io\_uring to replace epoll or to complement its work, (b) the different configurations for epoll (e.g. edge vs. level trigger), (c) other optimizations (e.g. cache performance, memory layout, reducing system calls, vectorization).
+The measurements made in propose diving deeper into improvements that could be made to the simple ev implementation of the previous phase.
+Here I intend to investigate the potential necessary changes of structure of the main code, considering other optimizations (e.g. cache performance, memory layout, reducing system calls, vectorization).

-The tests and the profiling should lead the development after each commit.

 ### 2.1.
 Phase 1 Details

+The Phase 1 implementation depends on me knowing how libev functions are used throughout the code so I can replace them with our own implementation.

 Let's first understand how pgagroal uses libev so we can replace the library.